 No, you must enroll in the program to take any of the online MHA classes.
 The MHA online program is a carefully planned curriculum built to complement and enhance the backgrounds of our select learning community of students.

 I have taken some graduate courses.
 Can I transfer those credits to this program?

 Transfer credits are not accepted because of the special orientation of the Ohio University MHA online program.
 Program courses are carefully interlinked.
 They depend on students having a higher level and very current background than we could presume from courses taken elsewhere.
 We want to assure every student’s success and assure that each student is prepared to contribute when working in groups.

 How quickly can I complete this online MHA program?

 It is possible to complete the program in as few as two years.

 Are there course prerequisites for admission?

 If you are accepted into the program, we will evaluate your transcript for previous education in statistics and financial accounting.
-If you need one or both, fulfilling them need not add to your program length.
+If you need one or both, fulfilling their need does not add to your program length.
 Ohio University offers short courses you can complete in the time between being accepted and starting your first course in the MHA program.
 Having prerequisites allows us to adjust to the varied backgrounds of our students.
-We do not want you to spend your time in graduate school on topics that displace more important higher level learning or extend the length of your graduate program.
+We do not want you to spend your time in graduate school on topics that displace more important higher-level learning or extend the length of your graduate program.

 How many credits and courses do I take each term?